 As we move toward the end of the school year, sometimes it’s hard to keep focused on the important work we do!
 I know lots of teachers do end-of-year countdowns and so on…but to be honest, I am a pretty big fan of teaching to the end–but I’m not a fool!
-I like to incorporate engaging activities where students might not even realize they are working hard and applying everything they learned through the rest of the year!
+Instead, I like to incorporate engaging end-of-year activities where students might not even realize they are working hard and applying everything they learned through the rest of the year!

 Open-Ended Math Tasks and Project Based Learning